Database Testing with pgmi#

 The gated deployment pattern provides auditable evidence that tests passed before changes were committed:

 For regulated environments: The combination of test-gated commits and the advanced template’s internal.deployment_script_execution_log provides a deployment audit trail: which scripts ran, when, by whom, with what checksums.
-Tests passing is a precondition for the commit — there is no way to commit with failing tests.
+Tests passing is a precondition for the commit — there is no way to commit with failing tests, and no way to commit with an empty test plan (the macro refuses to pass when it discovers nothing to run).

 -- After deployment, query the audit trail